How to Choose an Email Marketing Strategy

 Building an Email Marketing Strategy

 In his book, Book Yourself Solid, author Michael Port suggests that one of the ways that businesses (even those that don't like sales and marketing!) can help build sales by pursuing a "Keeping in Touch" strategy.
-To keep in touch, businesses can send cards, promotional gifts and giveaways and, of course, email.
+To keep in touch, businesses can send cards and, of course, email.

 The key is to keep in touch on a consistent basis.
 This is where most email marketing campaigns fail.
 Early results can be small, making it tempting to quit.
 But as with any advertising or marketing program, repetition yields results.
 Measurable results can take several weeks, months or even years of consistent emailing.